-Layout of Agra Fort
+Architecture of Agra Fort

 The huge fort is spread in 94 acres or 380,000 square meters area.
 The fort is built in a semicircular pattern with its chord at the parallel with the river.
 Its walls are upto seventy feet high.

 This fort is very important in relation to architectural history.
 Abul Fazal, the historian of Mughal Darbar mentioned that almost five hundred buildings in the various designs from Bengal and Gujarat were built in the fort.
-Some of them were destroyed by Shah Jahan to built his white marble palaces while most of the others were demolished by the Britishers between the period of 1803 and 1862 for constructing barracks.
-Not more than thirty Mughal buildings survived at the south-east side, facing the river Yamuna.
-Out of these buildings, the Delhi Gate and the Akbar Gate and only one palace called Bengali Mahal are representative of Mughal architecture.

 How to Reach Agra Fort

 Further turn towards right passing Hari Om TandoorWala at around 1.1. km distance, then turn left at Namner Cross after 1.3 km.
 Here while driving for around 1.7 km, passing Jeevan Rekha Hospital in between , there is a roundabout where driver should take 3rd exit and after driving for a short distance, one can see the destination towards the left.